1,200 Acres of Woodland

 The forestry resource is managed within a 20 year Forest Management Plan (FMP) from 2015 to 2035 which has been agreed with Forestry Commission Scotland (FCS).
 This FMP sets out the values and principles that the Group’s woodland assets are going to be managed over this 20 year period which is sub-divided into distinct 5 year plan periods.

 These values and management objectives are guided by Scottish Government Forestry Policy and therefore aim to deliver National Forestry objectives.
+You can read more about the Scottish Government Forestry Policy here.

 - Management philosophy of continuous cover by way of thinning and natural regeneration as opposed to clear-fell and re-planting